lematsui/ariel-tray-io-test/README.md

 * an initial hoover position (X and Y coordinates like patches of dirt)
 * driving instructions (as cardinal directions where e.g. N and E mean "go north" and "go east" respectively)

-The room will be rectangular, has no obstacles (except the room walls), no doors and all locations in the room will be clean (hoovering has no effect) except for the locations of the patches of dirt presented in the program input.
+The room is rectangular, has no obstacles (except the room walls), no doors and all locations in the room are clean (hoovering has no effect) except for the locations of the patches of dirt presented in the program input.

 Placing the hoover on a patch of dirt ("hoovering") removes the patch of dirt so that patch is then clean for the remainder